Home / Languages / Duolingo Spanish Review

 A typical drill

-That is why with this new path structure they’ve placed a big focus on progressive building.
-The lessons all build on one another, and even the stories have consistent characters which get developed along the way.
+That is why they now placed a big focus on progressive building.
+The lessons all build on one another, and even the Stories use consistent characters who grow and change along the way.

-This update brings the Duolingo courses in line with other Spanish language learning apps that are more structured and help people to work through language programs in an orderly fashion.
+This update brings the Duolingo courses in line with more structured Spanish language learning apps that help people to work through lessons in an orderly fashion.

 Spaced Practice & Review

-Another aspect of this Duolingo Spanish update that I actually like is how they’ve built practice sessions right into the path.
-Every few stepping stones, you’ll get a review session that forces you to practice stuff you’ve already learned.
+While Duolingo does lean a little too heavily into repeat work, I still appreciate how they’ve built practice sessions right into the path.
+Every few stepping stones, you’ll do a review session practicing what you’ve already learned.

-This built-in practice work ensures you’re regularly revisiting material, which is crucial for learning Spanish.
+In the past, it was on you to manage your own reviews and practice work.
+So it’s nice to have some built-in practice work to ensure you’re regularly revisiting material, which is crucial for learning Spanish.

 Shockingly Fun

-Lastly, my final positive is that the app is still fun.
+My final positive is that the app is still enjoyable.
 Yes, it’s more rigid, and there are definitely some negatives with the changes they’ve made, but the content is still the same.

-The lessons only take 5 minutes; you still get to compete against other users in leagues; you can still do friend quests; you can earn gems, lingots and XP points; and all the same little characters and motion graphics are still there.
+The lessons only take 5 minutes.
+You still get to compete against other users in leagues and do friend quests.
+You can earn gems, lingots and XP points, depending on your mobile device, with all the same cute characters and motion graphics to keep things interesting.

 Final Verdict: Is Duolingo Good For Learning Spanish?

-That brings me to my closing thoughts—is Duolingo worth it?
-Or is it time to consider another app?
-Honestly, my thoughts on Duolingo haven’t really changed that much post-update.
-Even before the major changes, I thought Duolingo was best used as a supplemental tool, and not a standalone Spanish program.
+So, is Duolingo worth it?
+Honestly, my thoughts on Duolingo haven’t changed that much.
+Even before the major changes, I thought Duolingo was best used as a supplemental tool, and not a standalone Spanish course.

-There is good reason why people with 1,000 day streaks still complain about not feeling comfortable and confident is their conversational abilities.
-It’s because Duolingo is a brain game—not a full blown Spanish course.
-Thus, I would say that if you’re just looking to learn some basic phrases and elementary-level understanding of Spanish before a trip, then Duolingo is great for that.
+There is a reason why people with incredible streaks still complain about not feeling comfortable and confident in their conversational abilities.
+It’s because Duolingo is a brain game, not a full-blown Spanish course.
+If you’re just looking to learn some basic phrases before a trip, then Duolingo is great for that.
 Go for it.

 Is Duolingo good for Spanish?

-After using Duolingo for three months, I definitely think there are better apps to learn Spanish.
-While Duolingo is fun and kind of addicting, it just isn’t that effective for actually learning to listen and speak.
+After using Duolingo for six months, I definitely think there are better apps to learn Spanish.
+While Duolingo is somewhat addicting, it just isn’t that effective for actually learning to listen and speak.

 How long does it take to learn Spanish with Duolingo?